awilwayco/SwampBlimps/README.md

 Depth Calibration Issue
 - Improper calculations occurring on depth are resulting in inconsistent results during catching of balloons and approaching goals.
 - Issue would be in either the PyStereoVision or PyBlimpVision files.
+- (RESOLVED on 4/11/2023) New masking and application of SIFT algorithm seems to have provided acceptable results for competition

 Catching Blimp's Raspberry Pi is not recognized by the base station.
 - Raspberry Pi appears as "New Blimp" on Display despite already being assigned a static local IP address.